Leo Wang Lab

 - Matthew Yap

-Pediatric cancer research is woefully underfunded; only 4 percent of the budget of the National Cancer Institute is dedicated to this critically important work.
+Pediatric cancer research is woefully underfunded; only 4 percent of the National Cancer Institute's budget goes towards this critically important work.
 We rely on support from foundations and other philanthropic sources to keep our lab running and to continue our work to find cures for pediatric brain and blood cancers.
-We thank all of our wonderful donors for their past, current and future support.
+We thank our wonderful donors for their past, current, and future support.

 Current Support